The following article is reprinted from Compliance Week, published 1 December 2015.

 IASB and FASB are change agents who make important improvements to financial reporting.
 Sometimes these changes are controversial and meet resistance.
 This is because we often challenge an established status quo, which can lead to an entrenched and motivated opposition deploying all available tools and arguments.
-When undertaking a controversial project, we often hear about the potential for broad-based credit and debt defaults, likely material adverse economic effects for critical industries, the end of valuable products and programs as we know them, and the risk of significant job losses.
+When undertaking a controversial project, we often hear about the potential for broad-based credit and debt defaults, likely material adverse economic effects for critical industries, the end of valuable products and programmes as we know them, and the risk of significant job losses.
 This is typically accompanied by legislative lobbying and involvement.

 You may have noticed I did not use the word “lease” in this list of alleged dire consequences caused by new accounting.
 Instead I was thinking about earlier, equally controversial, Standards that consolidated financial services subsidiaries, commenced expensing stock options, and required full accrual of retiree benefits.
 I could go on.

 Those projects each experienced the same emotional and motivated arguments not to proceed, accompanied by articulate prognostications of dire consequences.
 As a former chief accounting officer of a Fortune 500 company myself, my job was to understand these arguments.
 But on every occasion, the world did not end.
 We adapted to the new accounting requirements.

 And 25 years later companies still have captive financing subsidiaries; retiree medical benefit programmes did not cease to exist in 1993 when accrual accounting was introduced.
 In the decade since the expensing of stock options began, Silicon Valley is doing just fine.